 Are you sure there are no electrical hazards in your home?
-According to the Victorian Government, around sixteen Australians are injured or killed due to electrical incidents every week.
 This advice from a Brisbane electrician lists signs of electrical hazards in the home, electrical hazards and children and finally ways to prevent electrical hazards.

 Types of electrical hazards in the home include:-

 - A circuit that is overloaded, this will cause your electrical panel to frequently trip.
 This can be extremely dangerous if you have an older power breaker as when overloaded they can cause further damage to the circuit board or even catch fire or.

 - Power points that are grey or black in colour or have melted.

 - Any whiff of smoke or smell of burning that comes from an electrical appliance or worse still wiring in your home.

 - Damaged Wiring.

 - Light bulbs burn out to frequently.

 Electrical Hazards and Children

 It is highly recommended that you put safety covers over power points if you have young children or toddlers.
 This simple measure is vital as your child(ren) will not be able to poke items into the power points which can have tragic results.